PSModule/GitHub-Script/README.md

   - `. './scripts/main.ps1'`

 > [!WARNING]
-> Using `tests\info.ps1` is PowerShell syntax for calling a function under a specific module, i.e. `Microsoft.PowerShell.Management\Get-ChildItem`.
+> Using `tests\info.ps1` is PowerShell syntax for calling a function from a specific module (e.g., `Microsoft.PowerShell.Management\Get-ChildItem`).
->

 > [!TIP]
-> Use script files instead of inline scripts for better tooling support and linting capabilities.
+> Use script files instead of inline scripts for better tooling support and linting.
 The PowerShell extension for Visual Studio Code and
-> PowerShell linters like PSScriptAnalyzer will work natively with script files.
+> linters like PSScriptAnalyzer work natively with script files.
->

 #### Example 2: Run a GitHub PowerShell script without a token

-Run a script that uses the GitHub PowerShell module.
-This example runs a non-authenticated script that gets the GitHub Zen message.
+Runs a non-authenticated script that retrieves the GitHub Zen message.

 ```yaml
 jobs: